Research_

 Apply your theory-driven research to the real world

-Work alongside some of the world's brightest and most accomplished academics, access high-calibre facilities, and discover our new curriculum.
+Work alongside some of the world's brightest and most accomplished academics, access high-calibre facilities, and discover our Higher Degree by Research (HDR) curriculum.

 Our research is driven by the big picture.
 The University of Sydney is home to leading researchers who are finding solutions to the world's most pressing issues by changing the way they look at them.

-We are home to 90 world‑renowned multidisciplinary research and teaching centres that tackle some of the world’s biggest challenges, such as health, climate change and food security.
-These centres include the Charles Perkins Centre, the Brain and Mind CentreThe University of Sydney Nano Institute, the Sydney Policy Lab, the Sydney Environment Institute, and the Sydney Southeast Asia Centre.
+With more than 150 world‑renowned research centres, we are one of the world’s leading research-intensive universities.
+These centres include the Charles Perkins Centre, the Brain and Mind Centrethe University of Sydney Nano Institute, the Sydney Policy Lab, the Sydney Environment Institutethe Sydney Net Zero Institute and the Sydney Southeast Asia Centre.

 Our interdisciplinary approach means that students are part of a community of scholars that unites experts in fields as diverse as medicine, arts, social sciences, engineering, information technologies and science.

 As a researcher at Sydney, you'll work alongside some of the world's brightest and most accomplished academics.
-You can access high-calibre facilities and unique international partnerships with top-ranked institutions, including Stanford, UCLA, the University of Edinburgh, Utrecht University, Shanghai Jiao Tong University, and the University of Hong Kong.
+You can access high-calibre facilities and unique international partnerships with top-ranked institutions, including Harvard University, Cornell University, the University of Toronto, the University of Edinburgh, Utrecht University, Shanghai Jiao Tong University, and the University of Hong Kong.

 A master's degree by research at Sydney: